Phuket News: Snakes on the move in Kathu

 Kusoldharm Foundation was notified of the sighting at 7:30pm Saturday evening.

-“We arrived to find two king cobras hiding near a waterway on grassland in front of the house,” Mr Panthakorn explained.
+“We arrived to find two king cobras hiding near a waterway on open grassland,” Mr Panthakorn explained.
 “It took 20 rescue workers two hours to catch one of the snakes while the other escaped.”

 Once caught, the snake was inspected and was found to measure approximately five-metres in length and weighed 20 kilograms.